arashnm80/arashnm80.github.io/handbook.md

 - choose a simple, obvious, immature, plan A to move by and choose a complicated, more delicate, time-needed plan B.
 - at the same time move by plan A and work on plan B.
 - when plan B reached good enoug point make it the new plan A and repeat this routine by creaing a new plan B
-### Overthink
-Don't reduce thinking.
-Think more and more and more.
-But think through action and real work.
-Always do something important and useful, and while doing it think about better alternative options, process feedbacks, ...
-Always assess success probabilities of each option and choose which one has a higher weight in my mind.
-And no matter I have a few lines of data of millions of it, I've processed for 30 seconds or 30 years, choose the best option and move according to it.
 ### Action
 #### right and wrong
 If you know it's right just fucking do it.
 If you know it's wrong just fucking don't do it.